haapjari/repository-search-api/README.md

 ## About

-This is `glsgen` (gls Generator) research tool which is a REST API, which collects data of open-source repositories and generates a `.csv` file from them.
+This is `glass`, a research tool which is a REST API, which collects data of open-source repositories and generates a `.csv` file from them.
 Tool uses `SourceGraph GraphQL API` and `GitHub GraphQL API`, and counts the sizes of repositories and their dependencies.
 Tools initial purpose is to create dataset for my thesis.

 ---

 ## Plugins

-- `glsgen` is designed to be modular, `pkg/plugins` folder represents what kind of repositories can be analyzed.
+- `Glass` is designed to be modular, `pkg/plugins` folder represents what kind of repositories can be analyzed.
 I am working (at the moment of writing, 27.10.2022), on `goplg`, which aims to offer functionality to analyze the quality of repositories, which primary language is `go`.
 Alpha Version of the Plugin is Completed in 15.1.2023.

 - Go (Alpha Version Released)
-- Planning: node.js

 ---